Serbia in the Eurovision Song Contest 2025: Background

 On 18 July 2024, RTS confirmed its participation in the 2025 contest, announcing the organisation of Pesma za Evroviziju for a fourth time in order to select its entry.

 Before Eurovision

 Pesma za Evroviziju '25

 The fourth edition of Pesma za Evroviziju, the Serbian national final for the Eurovision Song Contest, took place between 25 and 28 February 2025 among 30 competing entries.
-The event was significantly impacted by the 2024–present Serbian anti-corruption protests, with multiple presenters and guest performers withdrawing their planned appearances due to RTS' way of reporting on the protests.
+The event was significantly impacted by the Serbian anti-corruption protests, with multiple presenters and guest performers withdrawing their planned appearances due to RTS' way of reporting on the protests.